 The recent tragedy in El Paso, Texas, is an example of this hatred that has unfortunately been directed towards immigrants and Hispanics in our country today.
-It is important that we all come together to work on improving relations with one another in our respective communialerie A. Carrill hard work and dedication to the legal profession, which included attorneys and judges of various ethnicities.
+It is important that we all come together to work on improving relations with one another in our respective communities.